nmshd/documentation/_docs_integrate/delete-identities.md

 An Identity can be deleted in two different ways:

 - Initiating the process of Identity deletion yourself.
-- Use of a support channel to trigger the process of Identity deletion and subsequent approval of the triggered Identity deletion.
+- The Backbone Admin UI triggers the process of Identity deletion and the Identity subsequently approves the triggered Identity deletion.

 However, depending on the Backbone environment, it is also conceivable to set up automatic Identity deletion after a long period of Identity inactivity.
 {: .notice--info}